Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Material and methods

 To assess the loss functions, we select two evaluation metrics each for calibration and performance.
 For calibration, we use the NLL and Brier score, both strictly proper scoring rules.
-For both metrics, a lower score corresponds to better calibration.
 The NLL is equivalent to the CE loss in Eq.~(\ref{eq:CE}), while the Brier score (Brier) computes the mean squared error between predicted probability scores and the true class labels: